thephez/original-evolution-whitepaper/README.md

-user is expected to access via a P2P node and interact as a peer directly, which is an understandable assumption in the early versions of Bitcoin, where every node was a miner, auditor, and maintained a full local copy of the blockchain, without foreknowledge of the segregation of roles introduced with developments such as pools, asics and non-mining (non-rewarded) fullnodes, and a mass exodus of desktop users to browser/mobile based applications since Bitcoin was launched.
+user is expected to access via a P2P node and interact as a peer directly, which is an understandable assumption in the early versions of Bitcoin, where every node was a miner, auditor, and maintained a full local copy of the blockchain, without foreknowledge of the segregation of roles introduced with developments such as pools, ASICs and non-mining (non-rewarded) fullnodes, and a mass exodus of desktop users to browser/mobile based applications since Bitcoin was launched.